tytydraco/yessleep/out/Ive_Been_Locked_in_a_Diner_Bathroom_for_What_Feels_Like_a_Day_Something_Is_Wrong_With_the_Water_Part_4.md

 Then I look at the license.
 I squint in the flickering light. *On.
 Off.
 On.* I squint harder.

-STATE OF NEW HAMPSHIRE

-DRIVER LICENSE

-NAME: MERRIN, FRANKLIN D.

-DOB: 09/12/1927

 The cigarette falls out of my mouth.
 It lands on my thigh, burns through my slacks, sears the skin, and I don't feel it; I just stare at the little laminated card.

 That isn't my birthday, and the photo isn't me.
 At least, not yet.
 It's an older man.
 Gray beard with hollowed-out cheeks and eyes like two cigarette burns.
 A man who looks like he's been starving for a very, very long time.

 But the name is right.
 And the address.

-44 ELM STREET.
-JOSÉKE GROVE.
+It’s correct.

 I throw the wallet.
 It hits the floor and lands open, that starving face staring up at me from the checkerboard tile.